GuildOfWeavers/distaff/README.md

 Verifying execution proof of a program basically means the following:

-> If a program with the provided hash is executed against the provided inputs, the execution will result in the provided outputs.
+> If a program with the provided hash is executed against the provided inputs, it will produce the provided outputs.

-Notice how the verifier need to know only the hash of the program - not what the actual program was.
+Notice how the verifier needs to know only the hash of the program - not what the actual program was.

 #### Verifying execution example
 Here is a simple example of verifying execution of the program from the previous example: